‘So, despite the fact that Ryanair have denied they’re now actively splitting up travellers, the evidence suggests they’re lying through their teeth…’

-We’ve flown with them a few times since the new seating policy they deny having was implemented, and have never sat apart yet, despite the airline’s best attempts.
+We’ve flown with them a few times since the new seating policy they don’t have was implemented.
+We’ve yet to sit apart, despite the Ryanair’s best attempts.

 Most of the time, it amuses me to watch as the seat belt sign goes off and passengers play musical chairs, but my trip to Croatia pushed me over the edge a bit.

-We’d been allocated seats for the outward flight at different ends of the plane (Row 2 and 31).
+For the outward flight, we were allocated seats at different ends of the plane.
 However, it turned out that the seat next to my husband was actually available.

 I declined their generous offer and decided we’d both survive the 2:15hr flight without sitting together.
 Particularly on the way back, because we’d have been alone for 7 WHOLE DAYS by then.
-Clearly, Leslie would need a few hours of blissful isolation to regain what was left of his fractured sanity at that point.
+Leslie would need a few hours of blissful isolation to regain what was left of his fractured sanity by then.

 ‘After take off, I sat for a minute, looking at the extra space.
 Then decided I should probably tell Les about it…’